The Ultimate New Zealand Road Trip Itinerary

 Sheep crossing road in New Zealand

-Many years ago, I bought a car in Christchurch, came up with an itinerary and embarked on a homegrown New Zealand road trip.
-This epic journey lasted four full months and was easily the best trip of my life.
+Many years ago, I bought a car in Christchurch and embarked on a homegrown New Zealand road trip.
+This epic journey lasted four months and was easily the best trip of my life.

-And I’ve been to a lot of places in this world.
 What made this adventure so good?
-Well, first of all, New Zealand is an easy place to travel by car thanks to the first-world infrastructure and modern roads.
+Well, New Zealand is an easy place to travel by car thanks to the modern infrastructure and roads, not to mention, the scenery along the way is second to none.

 Self Drive Tour